 In the absence of historical data on literacy, available literacy rates were projected backwards with the rate of primary enrolment.
 Also, occasionally, available literacy rates have been projected backwards with years of primary education (from Morrisson and Murtin, 2009).
 In the post-1960 period, the literacy rate has been, in a few cases, derived by assuming that the illiteracy rate was identical to the share of population with no schooling provided by Barro and Lee (2002, 2010) and Cohen and Soto (2007).

-Although goalposts [M=100, Mo=0] have been kept, the highest and lowest historical values were set at 99 and 1 per cent, respectively.
+Goalposts [M=100, Mo=0] have been kept but the highest and lowest historical values have been set at 99 and 1 per cent, respectively.
 This “ceiling” prevents index values above one, while “floor” precludes a zero value for the transformed literacy index and, consequently, for the HIHD.

 Literacy rates have been projected backwards with the rate of primary enrolment for Algeria (1870-1880, 1938), Burkina Faso (1929-1938), Burundi (1929-1938), Cape Verde (1929-1938), Chad (1925-1938), Congo (1929-1938), Congo D. R. (1929-1938), Djibouti (1938), Ethiopia (1938), The Gambia (1929), Ghana (1870-1938), Guinea-Bissau (1938), Guinea (1913-1938), Kenya (1929-1938), Lesotho (1890-1938), Liberia (1890-1938), Mauritius (1870-1933), Namibia (1913-1938), Nigeria (1900-1938), Rwanda (1929-1938), Sierra Leone (1870-1938), South Africa (1929), Sudan (1913-1938), Swaziland (1938), Tanzania (1929-1938), Togo (1929-1938), Tunisia (1900-1913), Uganda (1900-1938), Zambia (1900-1938), and Zimbabwe (1900-1938).